vedprakash-m/carpool/docs/User_Experience.md

 ├─────────────────────────────────────────────────────────────┤
 │                Welcome to VCarpool                          │
 │                                                             │
-│     "Safe, reliable carpooling for Tesla Stem families"   │ │                                                             │
+│     "Safe, reliable carpooling for school families"        │ │                                                             │
 │ 🎯 Start your carpool journey today:                       │
 │                                                             │
 │ ┌─────────────────────────────────────────────────────────┐ │
 │ │ 🔍 Join a Carpool Group                                │ │
-│ │ "Find families near Tesla Stem High School"            │ │
+│ │ "Find families in your school community"               │ │
 │ │ Complete registration to search and join groups        │ │
 │ │ [Start Registration →]                                  │ │
 │ └─────────────────────────────────────────────────────────┘ │